ByteBigBoss/MediaPicker/README.md

 4. **Running the Application**:

     - Ensure you have all necessary dependencies installed, including `react`, `styled-components`, and `lucide-react`.
-    - Start your development server using a command like `npm start` or `yarn start` depending on your package manager.
+    - Start your development server using a command like `npm run dev` or `yarn start` depending on your package manager.
     - Open your browser and navigate to the application to see the MediaPicker in action.

 5. **Using the Features**: